didorg/consuming_Web_Services/README.md

 > username: user
 > password: password

-> Now you see the json:
+> Now you see the json
 > {...}

 for chrome you need open: